Automated warehouse: A simple guide

 The simple fact is, robotic and AI technology working alongside humans is no longer a concept that belongs only in a sci-movie.
 For the warehousing industry, it’s a reality, and it won’t be long before fully autonomous factories become the norm, creating new opportunities for programmers, technicians, engineers and more.

-We’re here to discuss what warehouse automation is, what it looks like, as well as everything you might need to know before implementing it into your own business.
+We’re here to discuss what an automated warehouse is, what it looks like, as well as everything you might need to know before implementing it into your own business.

 - What is an automated warehouse?